Deorsa/lottotest/README.md

+To overcome a CORS error i'm using a proxy.
+To activate the proxy navigate to https://cors-anywhere.herokuapp.com/ in you browser click the start demo button.

 # Lottotest

 This project is an excercise to demonstrate ability in Angular.
 The requirements outlined below need to be satisfied.
 It is design to